WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 An uncompressed and unencrypted Whiteflag Message consists of:

--   the Message Header (described in Message Header), which is the same for all messages and consists of 7 fields with a total length of 71 bytes;
+-   the Message Header (described in 4.2 Message Header), which is the same for all messages and consists of 7 fields with a total length of 71 bytes;
--   the Message Body (described in Message Body), of which the fields and number of bytes per field differ between message types, and is therefore variable in length.
+-   the Message Body (described in 4.3 Message Body), of which the fields and number of bytes per field differ between message types, and is therefore variable in length.

-The individual bytes of an uncompressed and unencrypted messages are encoded using a single 7-bit/1-byte UTF-8 code unit, allowing the usage of UTF-8/Unicode code points U+0000 through U+007F, which are identical to the first 128 characters of the ASCII-set.
+The individual bytes of an uncompressed and unencrypted messages are encoded using a single 7-bit/1-byte UTF-8 code unit, allowing the usage of UTF-8/Unicode code points `U+0000` through `U+007F`, which are identical to the first 128 characters of the ASCII-set.

 Depending on the usage of the field, not all characters/code points are allowed for each field.
-The field descriptions of the message header and body in in Message Header and Message Body, use the following characters to indicate which subset of characters is valid:
+The field descriptions of the message header and body in 4.2 Message Header and in 4.3.
+Message Body, use the following characters to indicate which subset of characters is valid:

 -   `c` indicates any valid 1 byte UTF-8/Unicode character, i.e. UTF-8
     code points `U+0000` through `U+007F`;

--   `a` indicates that any alpha-numeric character (0-1, A-Z, a-z), i.e. UTF-8 code points `U+0030` trough `U+0039`, `U+0041` through
+-   `a` indicates that any alpha-numeric character (0-9, A-Z, a-z), i.e. UTF-8 code points `U+0030` through `U+0039`, `U+0041` through
     `U+005A`, and `U+0061` through `U+007A`;

 -   `b` indicates that only a binary character (0-1) is the be used,